The Victor-Victrola PageHow can I tell if my Victor or Victrola is a fake? How can I tell if it is original or has been restored?

 Runs or drips.
 Victor's quality control was fantastic.
 We've seen a few originals with small runs that got by the Q/A inspector, but they are few and far between.
 If a machine has runs, or an unevenly applied finish coat, it's likely a refinish job.
 Poor application of finish materials can also result in a "wavy" appearance.

 "Too good to be true".
 It is the extremely rare 100 year-old phonograph that appears completely 'as new'.
 We have seen a few incredible originals on occasion, and they can bring some very good money.
-But in most instances, if the machine has a perfect mirror-smooth finish, bright gleaming hardware and absolutely no signs of wear or use, than it is quite likely restored.
+But in most instances, if the machine has a perfect mirror-smooth finish, bright gleaming hardware and absolutely no signs of wear or use, than it has quite likely been restored.

 See the GETTING STARTED section for more information